-The UCA directly helped reconnect 46 households under the Winter Utility Reconnection Program which reconnected 470 households overall.
+- resolve a dispute. - The UCA directly helped reconnect 38 households under the Winter Utility Reconnection Program.
 This initiative was a last line of consumer protection for households entering winter in Alberta without essential heat and power services.

-The UCA's consumer education program conducted 78 outreach events.
-This outreach was complemented by 815,745 consumer visits to the UCA website, over 2.4 time more than the previous year.
+The UCA's consumer education program conducted 34 outreach events.
+This outreach was complemented by 1,542,889 consumer visits to the UCA website, over 1.9 times more than the previous year.

-During Fiscal Year 2022-2023, the UCA informed more consumers about their utility options, helped consumers resolve disputes with the utility providers, and helped contain consumer electricity costs, while delivering its services even more efficiently.
-The UCA delivered all its programs for just under \$6 million in 2022-2023 providing a modest operational surplus from a budget of nearly \$6.7 million.
+During Fiscal Year 2023-2024, the UCA informed more consumers about their utility options, helped consumers resolve disputes with the utility providers, and helped contain consumer electricity costs, while delivering its services even more efficiently.
+The UCA delivered all its programs for \$6.95 million in Fiscal Year 2023-2024 providing a modest operational surplus from a budget of nearly \$7.6 million.
 The UCA continues to innovate and deliver value to the electricity and natural gas ratepayers who fund it.